jhosein/JSONP-to-JSON/README.md

-# JSONP-to-JSON
+# JSONP to JSON
-Simple solution to strip callback funciton away from JSONP in .NET using regex.
+Simple solution to strip a callback funciton away from JSONP in .NETCore using regex.